Friedrich Lütge: Provenance and early years

 In 1921 Lütge enrolled at the University of Freiburg where he studied economics (Volkswirtschaft) and history on a course directed by Georg von Below.
 That was followed by a term at the University of Marburg where he was taught by Albert Brackmann and Wilhelm Busch.
 He concluded his student studies at the University of Jena where he was supervised for his doctorate by Franz Gutmann.
 Importantly for Lütge 's subsequent academic career, it was Gutmann who awakened his interest in agrarian history.
 His doctoral dissertation concerned "The Liberation of the Peasantry in the County of Wernigerode" (Die Bauernbefreiung in der Grafschaft Wernigerode).
 He was obliged to work his way through his university years in order to support himself and his widowed mother.

-Briefly, between 15 October and 16 November 1923, he belonged to the so-called Black Reichswehr.